-Supervised injection facilities, safe injection sites, fix rooms, safer injection facilities, drug consumption facilities, medically supervised injection centers
+Supervised injection facilities, safe consumption rooms, safe injection sites, fix rooms, safer injection facilities, drug consumption facilities, medically supervised injection centres

 Drug consumption rooms (DCRs) are places where illicit drugs can be taken under the supervision of trained staff, in a sterile environment.
 They have been operating in Europe for the last three decades and can now be found in cities in Switzerland, Germany, the Netherlands, Norway, France, Luxembourg, Spain, Denmark, Australia and Canada.
 A new DCR has recently been approved by authorities in Scotland and is planned to open in Glasgow in the Summer of 2024.
 The facility is backed by the Scottish government as a way to tackle the country’s drug deaths crisis.